adaptris/interlok-docs-legacy/pages/ui/ui-config-project.md

 - **Variables:** Where you can add key/variable pairs to use for the XML config [Variables Substitutions](advanced-configuration-pre-processors.html#variable-substitution).
 - **Variable XPaths:** Where you can specify which value of the XML config file should use Variables Substitutions using some XPaths.
 You should not need to add Xpaths/key pairs manually as that can be done in the [Component settings modal](#component-settings-modal).
 - **Tests:** Where you can specify the test config file name.
 This is the file used in the [Service Tester Page](ui-service-tester.html).
+- **Additional Files:** Where you can specify the additional files to be added in the config dir.
+- **Optional Components:** Where you can see the list of optional components used in the cofig xml.

 ### General Tab ###